 All vehicles are allocated an obligatory “tracker”, who rides with you and acts as a guide.
 Some are very good, but standards do vary considerably and unfortunately many trackers speak only rudimentary English.
 One way of insuring yourself against the chance of getting a dud tracker is to go with a good jeep driver – the best are expert wildlife trackers and spotters in their own right, and may also carry binoculars and wildlife identification books.
 Note that except at designated spots, you’re supposed to stay in your vehicle at all times; in Yala, you’re also obliged to keep the hood on your jeep up.

 It’s also possible to stay in many national parks, most of which are equipped with simple but adequate bungalows for visitors.
-Unfortunately these are difficult to book – they have to be reserved in person at the Department of Wildlife Conservation, which is inconveniently located on the outskirts of Colombo at 811A Jayanthipura Rd, Battaramula (t 011 288 8585) – the best ones tend to get snapped up very quickly.
-The extra charges levied on foreigners are a further disincentive.
-As well as paying the basic bungalow fee (around $25–30/person), you’ll have to pay two days’ park entrance fees, plus a raft of other massively inflated add-ons (including “service charge” and “linen charge”), and tax on everything at fifteen percent.
-It typically costs around $150/night for two people to stay in a park bungalow – significantly more expensive than the price of a room in one of Colombo’s cheaper five-star hotels – and this is before you’ve even begun to cover your transport costs to, from and around the park.
+Unfortunately these are difficult to book – they have to be reserved in person at the Department of Wildlife Conservation, which is inconveniently located on the outskirts of Colombo – and the best ones tend to get snapped up very quickly.
+The extra charges levied on foreigners are a further disincentive: it typically costs around $150 a night for two people to stay in a park bungalow – not far off what you'd pay for a night in a Colombo five-star hotel.

 Sri Lanka is one of the world’s most biodiverse islands, and eco-tourism is beginning to play an increasingly major role in the island’s tourism industry.
-The island has some splendid eco-lodges and eco-oriented hotels; the best general eco-tourism tour operator is Jetwing Eco Holidays (t 011 238 1201, w jetwingeco.com).
-For more on the island’s wildlife, turn to the Contexts section (see Elephants).
+The island has some splendid eco-lodges and eco-oriented hotels.

 Birdwatching is well established, and even if you’ve never previously looked at a feathered creature in your life, the island’s outstanding range of colourful birdlife can prove surprisingly fascinating.
 A number of companies run specialist tours, while bird-spotting usually forms a significant part of trips to the island’s national parks – although you’ll see birds pretty much everywhere you go, even in the middle of Colombo.